harsh12panghal/100DaysOfCode/README.md

 Given an array of integers nums, sort the array in ascending order and return it.
 You must solve the problem without using any built-in functions in O(nlog(n)) time complexity and with the smallest space complexity possible.
 The main challenge was to solve this problem with O(nlog(n)) time complexity, so I used Merge sort algo.

+# Day 5
+Given the array nums after the possible rotation and an integer target, return the index of target if it is in nums, or -1 if it is not in nums.
+You must write an algorithm with O(log n) runtime complexity.